Designing CallRail’s first self-serve onboarding to improve retention

 We placed the checklist directly on the homepage, the first place users land.

 As users complete tasks, the dashboard updates in real time to surface tangible progress and results.
-The core design challenge was integrating the checklist so it felt native to the homepage, not like an interruption.
+The core design challenge was integrating the checklist so it felt native to the homepage.

 Designing for momentum